-8. Scheduled overtime, which is subsequently canceled for any reason and not worked, shall not entitle the employee to overtime compensation.
+Scheduled overtime, which is subsequently canceled for any reason and not worked, shall not entitle the employee to overtime compensation.

-ON CALL DUTIES

-- 9. Certain positions as designated by the Department Head will be on an on-call status.
-On-call status may require an employee to leave a number where he/she can be reached. - 10.
-If the employees designated as on-call are free to pursue their own activities, and the only stipulation is that they be available for on-call duties as required, then they will not be compensated for any time while on-call. - 11.
-If an on-call status employee is directed to perform his duties, then he will be compensated for all time spent performing his duties from the time he leaves his home or other location to the directed area assigned until he returns to his home or previous location. - 12.
+Certain positions as designated by the Department Head will be on an on-call status.
+On-call status may require an employee to leave a number where they can be reached.

+If the employees designated as on-call are free to pursue their own activities, and the only stipulation is that they be available for on-call duties as required, then they will not be compensated for any time while on-call.

+If an on-call status employee is directed to perform his duties, then he will be compensated for all time spent performing his duties from the time he leaves his home or other location to the directed area assigned until he returns to his home or previous location.

 A workweek period for calculation of overtime is Sunday thru Saturday.
 The Sheriff's Department falls under their Policy and Procedure Manual concerning workweek periods.

+EMERGENCY CIRCUMSTANCE DEFINITION - An Emergency Circumstance is any situation whereby an employee is called in to work outside of their normal scheduled work hours for the following reasons: Remove an obstruction from County Roadway(s) to ensure safe passage by motorists (such as a tree); place barricades or other signage on County Roadway(s) due to flooding, damage to roadway or other reason; bury dead livestock if unable to delay until the next business day.

-HARDIN COUNTY POLICY OVERTIME COMPENSATION
+5.06 OVERTIME COMPENSATION

-POLICY APPLICATION

-- 1. This policy shall apply to all County employees eligible for overtime compensation under the Fair Labor Standards Act.
-(FLSA) except for law enforcement employees (see Addendum 1). - 2.
-Overtime for law enforcement employees shall be handled in accordance with the policy for overtime compensation established by the Commissioners Court, see Addendum 1.
+This policy shall apply to all County employees eligible for overtime compensation under the Fair Labor Standards Act.
+(FLSA) except for law enforcement employees (see Addendum 1).

+Overtime for law enforcement employees shall be handled in accordance with the policy for overtime compensation established by the Commissioners Court.
+(See Addendum 1)